oroinc/documentation/commerce/user_guide/quotes/create/create_from_scratch.rst

    c) Optionally, enter the **Overridden Shipping Cost Amount, USD** - a custom shipping cost that will be used instead of the one dynamically generated based on the shipping method selection.

    d) To enforce using only the default Shipping method selected earlier, enable the **Shipping Method Locked** flag.
-When the shippig method is locked, the buyer does not see any other payment options but the default one.
+When the shipping method is locked, the buyer does not see any other payment options but the default one.

    e) Tick the **Allow Unlisted Shipping Methods** box to allow using the shipping method that is already selected as a default one, even if it is disabled by the shipping rule configuration.

 8. Optionally, select a **Payment Term** as an available payment method.

-..
-9. Optionally, select an **Opportunity** to bind it with the quote.
-(DOES NOT WORK YET)
+   .. note:: Be aware that although opportunity relation can be displayed on the quote page, it is not possible to manage it.
+When there is no opportunity relation available for a quote, inactive **Opportunity** field is displayed.
+More information on the relationship between opportunities and quotes is available in the relevant `OroCommerce Opportunity Flow topic <https://www.orocrm.com/documentation/current/user-guide-sales-tools/b2b-sales/opportunities#orocommerce-opportunity-flow>`_ in the OroCRM documentation .

 9. Click **Save**.